Gwyneth Paltrow in court as trial over 2016 ski collision begins - Local News 8

 By Lisa Respers France and Chloe Melas, CNN

-The actress and businesswoman was present in the Park City, UT courtroom as a jury was seated and opening statements began in the case.
-Terry Sanderson, 76, has accused her of crashing into him and causing him serious injuries while they were both skiing on a Utah mountain in Feb.
-2016.
+The actress and businesswoman was present in the Park City, Utah, courtroom as a jury was seated and opening statements began in the case.
+Terry Sanderson, 76, has accused Paltrow of crashing into him and causing him serious injuries while they were both skiing on a Utah mountain in February of 2016.

 In the court documents originally filed by Sanderson and obtained by CNN in 2019, Sanderson stated that while skiing at Deer Valley Resort, Paltrow allegedly “skied out of control … knocking him down hard, knocking him out, and causing a brain injury, and four broken ribs and other serious injuries.”